 The newly revamped Welcome Weekend program is designed for both resident and commuting students.
 The event commences with Residence Hall move-in held the Friday morning before classes begin.
 Following Residence Hall move-in, all newly admitted and readmitted students are invited to take part in a comprehensive Fall Orientation Program.
 The Fall Orientation includes, among other pieces, an Academic School/College-specific Orientation for students and a Family/Parent-specific program runs parallel to this portion of the day and all family members are encouraged to attend.

-Also built into the Fall Orientation is the Community Plunge Picnic, an opportunity for students, together with their families, to visit our “last chance” campus stations (featuring Financial Aid, Student Accounts, the Parking Office, ID Card Office, and many more.)
+Also built into the Fall Orientation is the Community Plunge Picnic, an opportunity for students, together with their families, to visit our “last chance” campus stations (featuring Financial Aid, Student Accounts, the Parking Office, Campus Card Services, and many more.)
 Local banks and businesses will also participate in order to greet families and to share information, as well as special promotions.

 The Friday event winds down with the final Student and Family Gathering.
 Families will depart following the Gathering.
 Welcome Weekend continues Saturday and Sunday with numerous sessions, trainings, and lots of entertainment.
 While Saturday and Sunday programming is built-in for resident students, commuters are encouraged to attend as well!